Clevry Personality Scales Library

 Decisive

 Takes time to consider all options before taking a course of action.
-Dislikes making snap decisions. | Quite to take decisions.
-Prefers to reach decisions rapidly rather than leave issues open. |
+Dislikes making snap decisions.
+Quick to take decisions.
+Prefers to reach decisions rapidly rather than leave issues open.

 Additional notes: The Decisive scale provides insights into the individual’s decision-making style.
 The scale has a relationship with the Jungian Judging Type; individuals at the high end of the scale prefer to settle things, achieve closure and make a decision quickly rather than prolong the decision-making process.
 Individuals at the low end will prefer to delay deciding until all the options have been considered.
 Their decision-making style may be more reflective and cautious.
 The scale does not assess the effectiveness of the individual’s decision-making outcomes; the scale measures the style and pace of how decisions are reached.